Do Police Checks Expire?

 - Australia National Police Check

 Please note, applications should be submitted as and when needed with a designated provider.
 They should not be submitted to multiple NPC providers in the hope of retrieving a different result.
 All accredited bodies access the same system to view police records, and will retrieve the same information in equal time.

 Does A Police Check Ever Expire?

-In short, a police check does not expire, but it should not be relied upon for a long period of time.
+In short, an Australian National Police Check does not expire, but it should not be relied upon for a long period of time.
 Much can change for any individual over time, and it is vital that new police history is recorded accurately.

-It is important that organisations request recent police checks from individual’s to ensure accuracy and validity, to continue to support the security that a National Police Check provides.
+It is important that organisations request recent police checks from individual’s to ensure accuracy and validity, to continue to support the security that any Police Check provides.